cockroachdb/docs/v19.2/vectorized-execution.md

 {% include {{page.version.version}}/sql/disk-spilling-ops.md %}

+We do not recommend using vectorized execution in production environments for memory-intensive queries that cannot spill to disk.
 Executing these queries with the vectorized execution engine (i.e., with the `vectorize` [session variable](set-vars.html) set to `experimental_on`) can cause CockroachDB nodes to run out of memory and crash.

 ## See also